Richie Jerimovich: Biography

-As Mikey's best friend, Richie Jerimovich spent so much of his childhood at the Berzatto house that he essentially became a part of the family.
+In the episode "Beef," Richie tells Carmy that he is 45 years old, so he was born in about 1978.
+As Mikey's best friend, Richie spent so much of his childhood at the Berzatto house that he essentially became a part of the family.
 Per Moss-Bachrach, "I don't think his parents were really in the picture...Mike was very much his anchor and made sure Richie got fed—three square meals a day, probably since the time they were six and eight years old."
 Richie told Chef Terry in season two that his biological father was a staff sergeant in the U.S. military at one time.
-Matriarch Donna Berzatto (Jamie Lee Curtis) was so involved in Richie's upbringing that she threw his birthday parties.
-He and the Berzatto brothers call each other cousin even though they are not biologically related.
+Matriarch Donna Berzatto (Jamie Lee Curtis) was so involved in Richie's upbringing that she threw one of his birthday parties.

+Richie is a DeVry Technical Institute dropout.
 Both Mikey and Richie ended up working at, and eventually running, the Original Beef of Chicagoland restaurant, an Italian beef sandwich shop in the River North neighborhood that had originally been purchased and managed by the unnamed Berzatto dad.
-Along the way Richie married Tiff, and together they had daughter Eva (Annabelle Toomey); the couple divorced not long before the opening episode of the series.
-Richie seems to have struggled with maintaining a consistent income during the course of the marriage.
-In 2024, Gillian Jacobs told The Hollywood Reporter her impression of the Jerimovich marriage after reading the "Fishes" script:
+Following Mikey's suicide, the Richie introduced in season 1 is a man still deep in grief, which he is medicating with, in the words of Moss-Bachrach, "Bacardi and nachos."
+Storer told an interviewer in 2022 that: